ruedaibanez1986/javascript-challenge/README.md

 --------------------------------------------------------------------------------------------------

-Work using *Italic*JavaScript*Italic* to dynamically present a dataset of UFO for a specific period of time.
+Work using *JavaScript* to dynamically present a dataset of **UFO** for a specific period of time.
 Part of the challenge was to integrate a date filter to be able to sort the data by dates.

+Part of the assignmet was to customize the index.html provided to our taste and have fun with it.

+Part of the assignment was to customize the `index.html` provided to our taste and have fun with it.